Kidnapped Pakistani workers from Polish company plead for help

 "We are alive and well and appeal to our company, the government of Pakistan, and our families to secure our release as fast as possible or we will meet the same fate as the foreign worker," said the man reading the statement, who identified himself as Abdul Khaliq.

-"The kidnapped men are our Pakistani brothers, we are taking every possible step for their recovery," the official, Sami Ullah Khan, said.
+"The kidnapped men are our Pakistani brothers, we are taking every possible steps for their recovery," Khan said.

-A spokesman for the Pakistani Taliban faction claiming to hold the six said they would not be released until their demands were met.
-The spokesman, Azam Tariq, declined to elaborate on the demands.

 Security in Pakistan has improved over the last few years but many of the northwestern areas bordering Afghanistan remain volatile and dangerous, especially for foreigners and those working with foreign companies.